D4dx-backend/ward-management/ward-management-system/ADMIN_SETUP.md

 1. Change the admin password immediately after the first login
 2. Use a strong, unique password for admin accounts
-3. Regularly rotate PIN codes for coordinators and ward admins
+3. Regularly rotate PIN codes for coordinators and Ward Incharges
 4. Consider enabling additional security measures like two-factor authentication

 ## Troubleshooting